-The interview is an important component of your criminal justice job search.
+Preparing for the interview process is an important component of your criminal justice job search.
 Depending on the specific job you're applying for, you may have a one-on-one with your potential supervisor, or you may face the dreaded oral board interview.

 Whatever the situation, learning to ace the oral interview will help you make that all-important first impression and put you on a path toward success in your criminology career.
 Even though the panel setup can be intimidating, impressing the board requires the same preparation as any other job interview.
 Follow these tips if you want to impress during your oral board interview.

 Do Some Reconnaissance

 Before your interview day, take the time to scope out the location.
 Get a feel for how long it will take you to get there and what the best route will be.
-Planning your route to the interview will help calm your nerves and make sure you get there on time.
-You won't impress anyone if you show up late for your interview.
+Planning your route to the interview will help calm your nerves and ensure you get there on time.
+No one on the board will be impressed if you show up late for your interview.
 Remember, early is on time and on time is late.

 While preparing for your interview, try to anticipate the type of questions you'll be asked.
 You won't know everything, but you'll be surprised at just how much information you can get through a simple web search.
 Nearly every agency has a mission statement and core values, and they often post them somewhere on their websites.
 These will help you get a feel for what the department considers its most important function.